-Depending on the processing technique, it is possible to obtain oil that will be used in food, cosmetics and pharmaceutical industries as well as for technical purposes.
+Depending on the processing technique, it is possible to obtain oil that can be used in food, cosmetics and pharmaceutical industries, as well as for technical purposes.

 Press cakes cannot be used as feed for animals as they contain mustard oils.
 However, they can be used for producing mustard.

-Apart from acting as a condiment, mustard seed has many practical applications.
-It can be used around the household to remove bad smells from pots and pans.
-It’s enough to put a couple of broken seeds into a pot and then fill everything with water.
-In medicine, it is mainly used in powdered form in poultices that improve blood circulation, relieve pain and inflammation.
+Apart from acting as a condiment, mustard seeds have many practical applications.
+They can be used around the household to remove bad smells from pots and pans.
+It’s enough to put a couple of broken seeds into a pot and then fill it with water.
+In medicine, it is mainly used in powdered form as poultice that improves blood circulation, relieves pain and inflammation.
 The downside is that mustard seeds can irritate sensitive skin.

-Yellow mustard seed: its used as spices.
-The hot, burning taste of mustard comes from the essential oil from inside the seeds.
+Yellow mustard is used as a spice.
+The hot, burning taste of mustard comes from the essential oils inside the seeds.

-Brown mustard seed is used as condiment and also has medical application.
-Its colour ranges from dark brown to black.
+Brown mustard seeds are used as condiment, but also in medicine.
+Their colour ranges from dark brown to black.